AhnAILab/ahnailab.github.io/people/hongryulahn.md

 ---
 layout: page
-title: "Professor"
+title: "Hongryul Ahn"
 ---

+Assistant professor at Division of Data Science, The University of Suwon

+Director of DS&ML Center, The University of Suwon

 Ph.D - Data Science & Artificial Intelligence

-The University of Suwon

 Phone: +82-31-229-8762